Buxton Junior School PE and Sport Provision

 PE and Sport Curriculum

 Our children participate in two PE and Sport curriculum lessons a week.
-One is taught by our Specialist Sports Coach and Sports Teaching Assistant and one is delivered by the Class Teacher.
+One is taught by our Sports Leader and one is delivered by the Class Teacher.
 As a school we also believe that active participation in other curriculum areas can increase children’s ability to learn.
 Staff are encouraged to develop ways to make learning in all areas of the curriculum as active as possible and to utilise our outdoor learning areas.

 Our Curriculum Aims